Elbridge Boyden: Elbridge Boyden, 1860-1863

 For a brief period in the early 1860s Boyden was the sole principal in his office.
 During this period he retained the Italianate style that he had been working with since the early 1850s.
 The largest project of this time was the 1862-built Damon Mill at Concord.
 It is an uncommon example of an industrial structure receiving a full architectural treatment.
-He also designed, in 1863, the First Congregational Church at Spencer, which was similar in its overwrought design to the First Congregational Church in Keene, built four years earlier.
+He also designed, in 1863, the First Congregational Church at Spencer, which was similar in its elaborate design to the First Congregational Church in Keene, built four years earlier.
+The Spencer church was destroyed by fire, believed to have been started by a lightning strike, in June of 2023.